can you sleep in a bedroom after painting?

 Is It Bad To Sleep in A Freshly Painted Room?

-Redecorating a bedroom reduces the number of places available for sleep.
+Redecorating a bedroom reduces the number of places to sleep.
 Unfortunately, sleeping in a newly painted room is inadvisable for health reasons, especially if you fall into a high-risk group.

-Oil-based paints are usually wet and slick for up to 24 hours, while water-based paints will usually be touch-dry within 2 hours.
-However, that doesn’t mean that you can sleep in the room safely.
+Oil-based paints are usually wet and slick for up to 24 hours, while water-based paints are usually touch-dry within 2 hours.
+However, that doesn’t mean you can sleep in the room safely.

 Can You Sleep in a Bedroom After Painting?

-Choosing the perfect color of paint for a bedroom can go a long way to improving your quantity and quality of sleep.
+Choosing the perfect paint color for a bedroom can go a long way to improving the quantity and quality of sleep.
 However, you must wait before enjoying the fruits of your decorative labors.

 Why Should I Not Sleep in a Newly Painted Bedroom?

-There are two main concerns related to sleeping in a newly-decorated room: the inhalation of paint fumes and the damage that can be done to paint that is not fully dry.
+There are two main concerns related to sleeping in a newly decorated room: the inhalation of paint fumes and the damage that can be done to paint that isn’t fully dry.

 Wet Paint

-Wet paint and wallpaper emit fumes, and you risk staining your skin or clothing by walking into it.
+Wet paint and wallpaper emit fumes, and you risk damaging your clothing by walking into it.
 You’ll also risk marking the walls and creating permanent imperfections by smudging the paint.

-How long the paint takes to dry depends on the materials used.
-In most cases, latex or acrylic, water-based paints are preferable due to the quick drying time.
+How long the paint takes to dry depends on the materials used and the time of year.
+Latex or acrylic, water-based paints are preferable due to their quick drying time.

 can you sleep in a newly painted room?